Frequently Asked Questions

 An individual may purchase up to €1000 worth of goods for import into Russia.
 However, imports arriving in Moscow are restricted to €200.
 Unfortunately, the majority of UK Courier services fly directly into Moscow for shipments and as such we are bound by the import restrictions of Moscow.
-Where we can we will ship via courier to ensure quick delivery of your goods, however we recommend the use of a purchasing agent for larger orders and will be happy to advise in these situations.
+Where possible, we will ship via courier to ensure quick delivery of your goods.
+However, we recommend the use of a purchasing agent for larger orders and will be happy to advise in these situations.
 If you have any queries about this, please contact us.

 Why can't you ship certain materials to the USA and certain other regions?

 Ossila aims to provide the best materials from the best suppliers for organic electronics.
 However, in certain circumstances patent issues can be different around the globe, and this can mean that we are unable to provide a material in a certain geographical region.
 In general Ossila, only supplies materials to academics, so we can often work with license holders to supply these materials to University-based research groups - but this is not always the case.

 Can you ship Lead Chloride to my country?